davidde/notes/GIT.md

 * git push REMOTENAME BRANCHNAME
 Pushes the specified branch to the specified remote.

-* git push origin --all --set-upstream
+* git push --set-upstream origin --all
+= git push -u origin --all
 Pushes all branches to the origin remote, and sets origin as 'upstream' for all of them.
 This means on next push you don't need to specify neither your branch, nor
 your remote; simply run 'git push'.